Joe Davies

 Research Areas: Nineteenth-Century Studies; Aesthetics; Gender; Women in Music; Piano Culture; Global Musicology

-Joe Davies is Visiting Assistant Professor of Music at New York University Abu Dhabi.
+Joe Davies is Visiting Assistant Professor of Music at New York University Abu Dhabi and an Academic Resource Center (ARC) Faculty Mentor for the Division of Arts and Humanities.
 He holds a DPhil and MSt in Musicology from the University of Oxford and a BMus from King’s College London.
 He has taught at the University of Oxford, Maynooth University, Ireland, and the University of California, Irvine.

-His research is driven by a fascination with interdisciplinary approaches to music and death, women in music, and global song and piano culture.
-He is currently writing about the impact of widowhood on women’s creativity in the nineteenth and twentieth centuries.
-His publications include The Gothic Imagination in the Music of Franz Schubert (Boydell & Brewer, 2024); Clara and Robert Schumann in Context (Cambridge University Press, 2025, co-edited with Roe-Min Kok); Clara Schumann Studies (Cambridge University Press, 2021); and Drama in the Music of Franz Schubert (Boydell & Brewer, 2019, co-edited with James Sobaskie).
-With Nicole Grimes, he guest-edited the special issue “Clara Schumann: Changing Identities and Legacies” (Nineteenth-Century Music Review, 2024); and with Natasha Loges, he is co-editing Global Perspectives on Women Pianists (Boydell & Brewer) and In a New Key: Studies of Women Pianists (Oxford University Press).
+Davies works on interdisciplinary approaches to music and loss, women in music, and global song and piano culture.
+His publications include The Gothic Imagination in the Music of Franz Schubert (Boydell & Brewer, 2024) and the edited collections In a New Key: Studies of Women Pianists (Oxford University Press, forthcoming, co-edited with Natasha Loges); Global Perspectives on Women Pianists (Boydell & Brewer, 2026, co-edited with Natasha Loges); Clara and Robert Schumann in Context (Cambridge University Press, 2026, co-edited with Roe-Min Kok); Clara Schumann Studies (Cambridge University Press, 2021); and Drama in the Music of Franz Schubert (Boydell & Brewer, 2019, co-edited with James Sobaskie).
+With Nicole Grimes, he guest-edited the special issue “Clara Schumann: Changing Identities and Legacies” (Nineteenth-Century Music Review, 2024).
+He is currently writing about the impact of widowhood on women’s creativity in the long nineteenth century and co-editing (with Roe-Min Kok) two volumes of Nineteenth-Century Piano Music by Women for the Routledge Studies in Musical Genres series.